Skip to main content

 File #: BL2025-948

-Title: An ordinance to amend Section 2.40.115 of the Metropolitan Code of Laws relative to the settlement of violations of the property standards code in chapter 16.24 by the Department of Law.
+Title: An ordinance to amend Section 2.40.115 of the Metropolitan Code of Laws relative to notice of court hearings and fines for violations of the Metropolitan Code of Laws enforced by the Department of Law in the Environmental Court of Davidson County.

-Sponsors: Jeff Eslick, Sean Parker, Tasha Ellis, Jordan Huffman, Russ Bradford
+Sponsors: Jeff Eslick, Sean Parker, Tasha Ellis, Jordan Huffman, Russ Bradford, Joy Styles, David Benton, Terry Vo, Sandy Ewing, Jacob Kupin, Brenda Gadd

 title

-An ordinance to amend Section 2.40.115 of the Metropolitan Code of Laws relative to the settlement of violations of the property standards code in chapter 16.24 by the Department of Law.
+An ordinance to amend Section 2.40.115 of the Metropolitan Code of Laws relative to notice of court hearings and fines for violations of the Metropolitan Code of Laws enforced by the Department of Law in the Environmental Court of Davidson County.

 body